lepture/flask-oauthlib/docs/index.rst

 - Friendly API (same with Flask-OAuth)
 - Direct integration with Flask
 - Basic support for remote method invocation of RESTful APIs
-- Support OAuth1 provider with HMAC signature
+- Support OAuth1 provider with HMAC and RSA signature
 - Support OAuth2 provider with Bearer token